3D direct ink writing (robocasting) of bioceramic porous scaffolds: towards a new generation of bone graft substitutes (ROBONEGRAFT)

-O5: Cross-examination of the physical-chemical, mechanical and bio-functional (degradability, ion release, bioactivity, uniform cell seeding, cytocompatibility, angiogenesis and osteogenesis capability) features of the fabricated porous scaffolds by multi-parametric analyses.
-Optimization.
+O5: Cross-examination of the physical-chemical, mechanical and bio-functional features of the fabricated porous scaffolds by multi-parametric analyses. – Realized [RST 2/2022].

-O6: Rational selection of the best scaffold designs dedicated to the substitution of cortical and trabecular bones, ensuring a functional compromise between porosity, biofunctionality and mechanical performance.
+O6: Rational selection of the best scaffold designs dedicated to bone substitution, ensuring a functional compromise between porosity, biofunctionality and mechanical performance. – Realized [RST 2/2022].

 O7: Consolidation and strengthening of the research team by addition of young researchers with complementary skills and active interests in field of 3D printing and/or bone regeneration prospective solutions, and creation of an independent research program.
-Dissemination of relevant scientific results. – Partially realized [RST 1/2021].
+Dissemination of relevant scientific results. – Realized [RST 1 & 2/2021-2022].